Tran-Duong-Anh-Tai/TDEDO-public/README.md

 Mathias Mikkelsen

 # Purpose
 TDED-O is a MATLAB-based package for the many-body dynamics of ultracold quantum gases.
 It is implemented an improved Exact Diagonalization algorithm to solve the many-body Schrodinger equation for indistinguishable particles.
 The current version is capable of solving two-component ultra-cold quantum gases interacting via the contact interaction and confined in any one-dimensional trapping geometry.
 Especially, when particles are confined harmonically, the effective-interaction approach is employed for efficiently computing both intra- and inter-component interactions.
-The goal of the program is to make everyone, especially undergraduates who are interested in ultracold atomic physics, accessible to quantum dynamics of indistinguishable partis.
+The goal of the program is to make everyone, especially undergraduates who are interested in ultracold atomic physics, accessible to quantum dynamics of indistinguishable particles.

 # Contact
 At the moment, to have access to the TDED-O package with the examples in it, please do not hestistate to send us a message via the email tai.tran@oist.jp